DLBacktrace: A Model Agnostic Explainability for any Deep Learning Models: Discussion

 Every model is analyzed based on certain performance metrics which are calculated over a compiled validation dataset.
 This doesn’t represent the live deployment scenario.

 During deployment, validation of outcomes is extremely important for complete autonomous systems.
-The layer-wise relevance can be used for accomplishing this.
+The layer-wise relevance can be used to accomplish this.
 The relevance for each layer is mapped in the vector space of the same dimension as the layer outcome, yet it is linearly related to the model outcome.

 Since the information changes as it passes through the network, the relevance from lower layers, even input layers, can be used to get different outcomes.
 These outcomes can be used to validate the model outcome.
-The layers are generally multi-dimensional, for which either proximity-based methods or white-box regression algorithms can be used to derive outcomes.
+The layers are generally multi-dimensional, for which proximity-based methods or white-box regression algorithms can derive outcomes.